Conditions of Admission

 The Office of Admissions will notify the applicants of the admission decision.
 Admission to the University is often contingent upon the subsequent receipt of satisfactory and official college, university, or high school transcripts; verification of associate of arts or baccalaureate degrees; and verification of high school graduation.
 Failure to submit such documents before the end of the second week of class of the initial academic semester may result in the cancellation of admission.

 All credentials and documents submitted become the property of the University of Alabama in Huntsville.
 The originals or copies of the originals will not be returned to the applicant or forwarded to another institution, agency, or person.

 If it is found that an applicant has made a false or fraudulent statement or an omission on the application for admission, the residency statement, or any other accompanying documents or statements, the applicant may be denied admission.
 If the student is already enrolled when the fraud is discovered, the case will be adjudicated using the procedures specified for violations of the Student Code of Conduct and may result in the student's admission being rescinded and the student being dismissed from the University.

 Credentials and Documentation

 Credentials and documentation required for admission vary by type of application.
-See the appropriate section below and the Office of Admissions web site at admissions.uah.edu for more specific details.
 Admission to the University does not guarantee admission to a specific degree program.
 The Colleges of Business, Education, Engineering, and Nursing, and the Music program may have additional requirements.
-See the appropriate college or program section for more details.
+See the appropriate college page, program section, or the Office of Admissions web page for more information.
 A one-time non-refundable $30 application fee must accompany the admission application.